Dark Energy Survey Year 3 Results: Cosmology from Cosmic Shear and Robustness to Data Calibration: Cosmic shear measurement

 The estimator of the two-point correlation function or shear-shear correlation function can be written in terms of the measured radial, $\epsilon_{\rm x}$, and tangential ellipticities, $\epsilon_{\rm t}$, of a galaxy as,

 It is determined by averaging over all galaxy pairs $(a, b)$ separated by an angle $\theta$, for two redshift bins, $i$, and $j$, as,

-where $R$ represents a response correction from \mcal, given in equation~\ref{eqn:response}.
-The weighted sum utilises the per-galaxy inverse-variance weights, $w$, and is taken over galaxy pairs whose angular separation is within an interval $\Delta\theta$ around $\theta$.
+where $R$ represents a response correction from \mcal, in the for our case highly accurate scalar approximation (see Section~\ref{sec:shape}).
+The weighted sum utilises the per-galaxy inverse-variance weights, $w$, introduced in Section~\ref{sec:shape}, and is taken over galaxy pairs whose angular separation is within an interval $\Delta\theta$ around $\theta$.

 The tomographic DES Y3 cosmic shear data vector is shown in Figure~\ref{fig:xitomo}.
 It is computed via equation~\ref{eqn:2ptcorrfnestimator} using the public code TreeCorr\footnote{https://rmjarvis.github.io/TreeCorr} \citep{TreeCorr}.
 Twenty angular logarithmic bins are chosen to span 2.5 to 250.0 arcmin.
 Of these, small-scale measurements are discarded from the cosmological inference, represented as a light blue shaded region for the \textit{`Fiducial'} analysis, defined in Section~\ref{sec:scalecuts}, and a darker blue for a \textit{`\lcdm-Optimized'} analysis (see Section~\ref{sec:agg}).
 In the upper panel, the green line denotes the best-fit cosmological and astrophysical parameters from the tomographic analysis.
 The error bound indicates the square root of the diagonal of the analytic covariance matrix.
 For comparison, the level of uncertainty from the DES Y1 analysis is shown as the yellow shaded bands.
 In the lower panels, the fractional residuals, $(\xi_{\pm}-\xi_{\pm}^{\rm theory})/\xi^{\rm theory}$ demonstrate the fit of the model to the measurements.